Scuba diving inKota Kinabalu

-- Easygoing currents, calm surface conditions, and good visibility, ideal for beginners
+- Easy conditions and good visibility, ideal for beginners

-- Interesting reefs and surprisingly diverse fish life just a quick boat ride from the city
+- Interesting reefs and diverse marine life just a quick boat trip from KK

 - Excellent chances of encountering whale sharks during March and April

-- Beautiful palm-fringed beaches complete with powder white sand, perfect for relaxing after a day in the water
+- Beautiful beaches and jungles, perfect for relaxing after a dive

 Just a few kilometres off the coast of Sabah’s capital city, Kota Kinabalu, lies some of Sabah’s most accessible diving.
 The Tunku Abdul Rahman National Park is a chain of five protected islands, famous for surprisingly biodiverse reefs and easy access via a short boat ride from the mainland.
 Conditions in the park are perfect for learning to dive or brushing up on your scuba skills.
 But, there's plenty to see here for advanced divers, as well.
 These nutrient-rich waters offer some surprisingly good muck diving and the possibility of encounters with oceanic giants - whale sharks.

 Tunku Abdul Rahman Marine Park Diving

 Schooling reef fishYear round

 Macro CreaturesYear round